-When it comes to edge support, though, both mattresses are just average.
+When it comes to edge support, the mattresses perform well.
 They don’t provide the best edge support we’ve ever seen, but they also aren’t the worst in this department either.
-At the end of the day, you and your partner will most likely be just fine of both beds.
+At the end of the day, you and your partner will most likely be just fine in both beds.
 Edge support is important to consider if you and your partner prefer not to cuddle.
 Beds with good edge support provide more useful surface area for both partners to spread out and still feel properly supported near the perimeter of the bed.

 Lastly, this is a minor point, but both beds are also quite responsive, meaning the top layers pop back to position almost immediately after pressure is released.

 This is good for sleepers who toss and turn and move around a lot.
-These types of sleepers will find it quite easy to switch between positions on responsive beds like the Original Purple and Brooklyn Signature.
+These types of sleepers will find it quite easy to switch between positions on responsive beds like the Purple Mattress and Brooklyn Signature Hybrid.

 Thanks for staying with us to the end.
 As you can probably tell, we think very highly of both of these mattresses.
-However, if you’re trying to decide between the two, in our eyes, it really comes to down to a few primary factors.
+However, if you’re trying to decide between the two, in our eyes, it really comes down to a three primary factors:

-Budget — If you’re buying strictly based on price, the Brooklyn Signature is the clear winner.
+- Budget — If you’re buying strictly based on price, the Brooklyn Signature Hybrid is the clear winner.

-Feel — This really comes down to personal preference.
+- Feel — This really comes down to personal preference.
 If you think you’d like more of a soft foam feel, go with Brooklyn.
-I you think you’d like more of a gel-like feel, go with Purple.
+If you think you’d like more of a gel-like feel, go with Purple.